AthenZ/athenz/roadmap.md

 and decide which features will be implemented during that quarter.
 Additionally, we implement several smaller features as requested by our customers.

+# Q2 2025

+- Finalize and Test the use of OpenTelemetry metrics library
+- Extend templates support to include groups
+- Support service credentials (secrets) for requesting tokens
+- Extend role/group workflow logic to support per-role authorized admins (not just domain admins)

 # Q1 2025

 - Provide interface to allow customization of SPIFFE URI format